pmndrs/jotai/docs/advanced-recipes/large-objects.md

 const readOnlyInfoAtom = atom((get) => get(dataAtom).info)
 ```

-Then we're going to consume it in our component like that.
+Then we can going to consume it in our component:

 ```jsx
 const Tags: React.FC = () => {